Presenting at AMOS With Dr. Hanspeter Schaub and Mark

 Conclusion

-RL-enabled scheduling learns practical habits: bank energy in eclipse, downlink in bursts when windows open, guard margins so opportunities aren’t missed, and generalize across orbital seeds and mixed-orbit target sets.
-This points toward scalable, onboard autonomy for future SSA missions.
+RL-enabled scheduling learns practical resource-management behavior, balances imaging and downlink decisions under constraints, and generalizes across orbital seeds and mixed-orbit target sets.
+This supports scalable onboard autonomy for future SSA missions.